Our Story

 St. Paul’s has always shown a willingness and ability to adapt to the times, just as Jesus did all those years ago.
 Whether the adoption of new technologies or green initiatives by the State Government’s Containers for Change program, Manly parishioners are always keen to innovate and make a contribution to the world we all share.

 Reaching out to the community has long been the culture of St Paul’s.
-Over the years we have nurtured eighteen community ministries, of which nine survive today: S.A.I.L.S.
-(Sailing Adventures in Life Skills), Mission to Seafarers, Mothers’ Union, Bush Church Aid, Australian Board of Missions, Bush Ministry Fund, Operation Christmas Child, Anglicare (St. Luke’s Nursing Service until 2006, Spiritus till 2012) and NILS (No Interest Loans Scheme).
+Over the years we have nurtured many community ministries, including: Love in the Name of Christ (LinC), Rosies, S.A.I.L.S.
+(Sailing Adventures in Life Skills), Mission to Seafarers, Mothers’ Union, Bush Church Aid, Australian Board of Missions, Bush Ministry Fund, Anglicare (St. Luke’s Nursing Service until 2006, Spiritus till 2012) and NILS (No Interest Loans Scheme).
+The people of St Paul’s are still very much involved in reaching out in loving service.
+We are proud to partner with St Peter’s Wynnum at Pete’s Pantry and many other service organisations in the Bayside.

 Yes, St. Paul’s has come a long way from its humble beginnings in a local cowshed!

-The whole story of St Paul’s to 2014 is published in the book pictured above.
+The story of St Paul’s through to 2014 is published in the book pictured above.
 Contact Us if you’d like to buy a copy.